lvzon/sustainsubstance/content/energy/storage.md

 *The footnotes provide additional background information, and can safely be skipped or read separately.*

- - TODO: look up when battery production and sales are planned to start
+ - TODO: look up when battery production and sales are planned to start: "Deliveries begin in late 2015", so Tesla will begin shipping PowerWall batteries any moment.

 Last April, Tesla's Elon Musk [announced](https://www.youtube.com/watch?v=yKORsrlN-2k) a new product for energy storage, the [Tesla PowerWall](http://www.teslamotors.com/powerwall).
 This announcement generated a lot of attention, both on the Internet and in the global media.
 Some hail it as the next disruptive technological step in the sustainable energy revolution.
 Others are more skeptical, pointing out the technical limitations and hidden costs of the system[^tesladiscussion].
 Such discussions aside for a moment, I think it's good to take a step back and look at what all the fuss is about.
 The first question to ask would be this: What problem is Tesla Energy trying to solve with its new battery products?